riperiperi/FreeSO/Documentation/Tuning.md

 Any sim with admin rights can use the `/tuning` chat command to immediately set the tuning in any lot.
 The tuning will only apply to that property, making it useful to test tuning before applying it globally with an event or STATIC setup.

-In most cases, this tuning will be overwritten whenever the lot closes and reopens, or if an event begins/ends with tuning that needs it to updata cross lots.
+In most cases, this tuning will be overwritten whenever the lot closes and reopens, or if an event begins/ends with tuning that needs it to update across lots.
 You can use `/tuning forcedTuning 0 0 1` to disable this behaviour, but remember to disable it if you ever want the tuning to sync with the server on that lot ever again.

 ## Object Tuning